foo123/jquery-ui-widgets/README.md

 **Included Widgets :**

-* panel    (custom collapsible panel)
+* custom css animations, custom css spinners
+* radio, checkbox, switch-button checkbox, push-button checkbox  (custom-styled radio,checkbox with minimal hassle and maximum compatibility)
+* disabable/delayable  ("disables" an area by overlaying a customizable screen/"delays" an area by overlaying a customizable spinner)
-* scrollable  (area which can animate/scroll its content by a fixed amount in various directions)
+* removable  (element which can be "removed easily with a style")
 * dropdown  (custom-styled dropdown with minimal hassle and maximum compatibility)
 * dropdown_menu  (custom-styled dropdown_menu with minimal hassle and maximum compatibility)
-* radio, checkbox, switch-button checkbox, push-button checkbox  (custom-styled radio,checkbox with minimal hassle and maximum compatibility)
+* tooltip2  (ui.tooltip with alternative stying and options)
 * uploadable  (style and handle upload of local/client-side files using File API)
+* panel    (custom collapsible panel)
-* removable  (element which can be "removed easily with a style")
+* scrollable  (area which can animate/scroll its content by a fixed amount in various directions)
-* disabable/delayable  ("disables" an area by overlaying a customizable screen/"delays" an area by overlaying a customizable timer/loader)

 **Widgets API :**